-Endovenous laser ablation is performed by inserting a laser fiber into the problem vein.
+Endovenous laser ablation on the other hand is performed by inserting a laser fiber into the problem vein.
 The fiber is slowly heated using low energy, which causes the vein to heat and collapse.
 Both procedures require a topical anesthetic to ensure patient comfort throughout treatment.

 What you can expect in recovery